jakedunn/boto-dynamicIP-reassign/README.md

 Drop in the credetials, your region, and the name of the security group in the relevant variables.

 Made for Matt by Jake.
-Absolutly No Warranty or gaurentee provided =]
+Absolutly No Warranty or gaurentee provided.
+Very minimal testing has been done. =]

 MIT Liscense.
 Do whatever you want with it.
 If you sell and make $$$ I would appreciate beer.